 Movement House & Eclectic (200 High Street)

 This building, when under Eclectic’s name or when called Music House, has always been a microcosm that hosts concerts, dance shows, and other events almost every weekend.
 It switched ownership from Eclectic to Music House in 2016, and then Music House to Movement House in 2017, and this past year became Eclectic AND Movement House.
 MoHo is located on High Street next to Public Safety.
 It’s the big house with columns and people carrying heavy dance/music related equipment, you can’t miss it.

 Located at 151 Church St., International House welcomes students from all backgrounds, ethnicities and nationalities.
 You don’t need to be an international student to live there, but you do need to be interested in widening your horizons and investing yourself in learning about other cultures and communities.

 Alpha Delt (The Alpha Delta Phi House)

 Alpha Delta Phi House is where S&C is located, across from Eclectic on the corner of Church and High.
-Alpha Delt has a great basement known as the ‘Grotto’, where parties and events are frequently hosted (my personal favourite, featuring neon paints and strange lights, was the blacklight consent party).
+Alpha Delt has a great basement known as the ‘Grotto’, where parties and events are frequently hosted (my personal favorite, featuring neon paints and strange lights, was the blacklight consent party).